surveysolutions/docs/content/headquarters/accounts/survey-solutions-server-administrator.md

      in the downloaded data.
   1. Store your downloads on a secure media
-  1. Immediately make a secondary backup copy of the downloads, preferably on a non-eraseable media (CD/DVD).
+  1. Immediately make a secondary backup copy of the downloads, preferably on a non-erasable media (CD/DVD).
   1. Clearly mark each backup copy.
 Indicate the user who created the backup, date, survey name, and other information.
 If you are uploading your backup to the file storage create an accompanying